 The outreach activities are designed to communicate the Programme’s science to the public.
 These activities are carried out by the project scientists, technicians and PhD students.
 They range from public talks to the production of educational materials for school children, and online blogs.
 More details can be found in the Calendar of Events.

 The global importance of Arctic research means interaction with national and international stakeholders is essential.
 The projects in the CAO Programme communicate the most important scientific findings and outcomes from their work to these stakeholders.
 This will ultimately benefit evidence-based decision and policy making.

 The contact information page provides details for various types of enquiry: general, scientific, requests for data, outreach activities.
 Members of the Press searching for more information about the Arctic are also welcome to contact us.
-Specific contact information about each of the UK research institutions can also be found here.
+Specific contact information about each of the UK and German research institutions can also be found here.